-That does not mean that managed accounts do not have value.
-In fact, a new study (1) shows that those who used managed accounts earned 3.32 percentage points more on average than do-it-yourselfers net of fees.
-That’s probably because of the tendency of investors to chase performance, becoming aggressive when the stock market is doing well and more conservative when the market is down, which leads to buying high and selling low.
+A recent study by MarketWatch shows that those who used managed accounts earned 3.32 percentage points more on average than do-it-yourselfers NET of fees.
+That’s probably because of the tendency of investors to chase performance.
+They become aggressive when the stock market is doing well, and more conservative when the market is down.
+This ultimately leads investors to buying high and selling low.